learningkeeper/shortenUrl_using_aws_managed_service/README.md

 ![image](./structure.png)

-## The system is highly available and scalable via AWS managed service,
+## The system is highly available and scalable via AWS managed service, we use aws provided service so we don't have to worry about the infra capacity under the hood.
+It's a suggested way for using cloud service as the system design basis.

 1. For API gateway limit
 Rate Limit: default 10,000 Per Account Per Region.
 (Soft Limit) Throttle limits: bucket limit 5000 fixed.